gosh-sh/docs/docs/working-with-gosh/gosh-web.md

 Select vesting and lock periods.

-**Lock (Cliif)** - the period after which the reward payments will begin. the countdown will start at the moment of making a decision about completing the Task
+**Lock (cliff)** - the period after which the reward payments will begin.
+The countdown will start after accepting the proposal about completing the Task.
 **Vesting** - rules for transferring the fixed part of the tokens to the disposal of the contractor.

 For example, lock - 12 months, vesting - 2 months.